headforwards-spd/headforwards-website/src/pages/info-pages/three-critical-elements-for-success-in-outsourced-software-development.md

     isTwoColumns: false
     content:
       - type: markdown-component
-        text: As a company that has delivered outsourced software for many years, we have come to understand any possible pitfalls and has identified ways to ensure these are avoided.
+        text: As a company that has been delivering outsourced software for many years, we have come to understand any possible pitfalls and has identified ways to ensure these are avoided.
 There are many areas to consider but here are the three key elements that we believe should be cornerstones of an outsourced software development project.
   - type: image-copy-component
     isRightImage: false
     isPostit: false